Most of Kai’s clients are from Thailand, France, Germany, Belgium, Korea, or Japan. He does not get many Americans.

 When the Hindus built this complex, guest houses existed where people could begin their journey to the top by meditation, sleep and meet in the open space around the fire.

-One side was for men.
-The other side for women.
 Restoration of these guest houses has been done by India and France.

 This temple was built around the same time as Angkor Wat.
 It took one century to build around the 10th to the 12th century.
 It was built by royals for the gods.
 There is an ancient road to Angkor Wat running 150 miles.
 It was constructed for religious purposes.